Font from Morphcat Games' Micro Mages, Spacegulls, and Böbl.

 Fifth is extending MmWw.
 I usually try to truncate these letters to fit my grid.
 Sometimes I make a symmetrical design for them, but this time I just let 'em sprawl.

-Official font of AMFA (Yvidora), the main rival of MARENGI Omnisystems in Endless Sea Of Stars.
-Appears throughout my games (especially those using the ESOS and ESOS-Lite engines) and is used as the main font of Terminal A.
+Official font of AMFA (formerly ATMA), the main rival of MARENGI Omnisystems in Endless Sea Of Stars.
+Appears throughout my games (especially those using the ESOS and ESOS-Lite engines) and is used as the main font of ESOS Terminal A (the one doing the super-long survey).

-Between 2012 and 2014, ESOS Journey-Depth AI entities collaborated to produce this specific arrangement of pixels as the most legible form of 1px-line, monochrome 8x8 Latin for electro-optical systems (Marinan Interpretability Value 9.29).
+Between 2012 and 2014, ESOS Journey-Depth AI entities collaborated to produce this specific arrangement of pixels as the most legible form of 1px wide, monochrome 8x8 Latin for electro-optical systems (Marinan Interpretability Value 9.29).

 Yet another polygonal font, this time a diamond. :^)